yangxu-fudan/yangxu-fudan.github.io/index.md

   feature: trees.jpg
 ---

  <p style="color:red"> <i> I am looking for self-motivated students to work with me at Fudan University.
-Postdoc positions are also available in my group.
+Postdoc positions are also available.
 Please send me an email with you CV if you are interested in joining my group. </i> </p>

 <br />